Skip to main content

 For more information visit the guidance on handwritten notes and how to obtain OCR software.

-Captions with video
+Provide captions with video

 An auto-captioning facility is now provided via all teaching platforms we use at Leeds, but it is important to note that the functionality does not yet provide a fully accessible experience for disabled users.
 Specific advice for educators is provided to help you use the systems in the most manageable and effective way.